List of Soy Luna characters: Matteo Balsano

 Portrayed by Ruggero Pasquarelli, Matteo Balsano is one of the main characters.
 Matteo is a very presumptuous and superficial boy.
 He is a very good skater, reason why they give him the nickname "El Rey de la Pista".
 When he meets Luna Valente he falls madly in love with her and looks for how to always approach her.
 Matteo is very intelligent and uses his intelligence to help Luna with her problems.
 Many times he behaves like a superficial boy, but inside he has a good heart.

 Ámbar Smith

 Portrayed by Valentina Zenere, Ámbar Smith is one of the main characters and the main antagonist of the show.
 She is superficial and capricious, but also very intelligent. Ámbar is the type of girl that catches everyone's attention and is very popular.
 She will do anything to get what she wants and with that she will uses her ability to manipulate people to her liking.
-Despite all this, although she does not want to admit it, she is jealous of Luna's relationship with her parents, since her parents travel a lot, and barely speaks to her godmother.
+Despite all this, although she does not want to admit it, she is jealous of Luna's relationship with her parents, because her mother gave her up for adoption when she was young because she couldn't take care of her, and her adopted mother pretends she's her godmother (then niece) to maintain her fortune.